 Such a statement is brief and direct to the point.

-If you feel that you still need to add additional information that may not fit within the email, it is advisable to attach the information in a separate short document.
+If you feel that you still need additional information that may not fit within the email, it is advisable to attach the information in a separate short document.

 Your recipient should be able to know what you want.
-You can do this by bolding some words or using bullet points.
+You can do this with a corresponding email format, such as bolding some words or using bullet points.

 If you are requesting their home address, perhaps bold the words “home address” and briefly list why you need it.
 For example: